Daylight Saving Time Begins March 10: Where to Travel to Avoid the Time Change

 While the "fall back, spring forward" practice is designed to take advantage of daylight hours and conserve energy, it wasn't always an American tradition.

-There has always been opposition, and recently there have been serious efforts by politicians to end Daylight Saving Time in California.
+There has always been opposition, and there have been serious efforts by politicians to end Daylight Saving Time in California.

 Did you know?